Kyuunex/bucherregal/README.md

 and supporting resources like book authors, genres, condition, and more.

 # Features
-- opengraph for embedding
+- OpenGraph for embedding
-- rss feed
+- RSS feed
+- 2FA account security
+- API functionality
+- Requests system, reject/approve
+- CRUD operations on books
-- 2fa
+- Search functionality

+### Planned Features:
-- list to be expanded
+- Sending messages to another user
+- Attachments with image processing for saving storage space
+- Profile editing
+- Spam filtering

 # Quick Installation for testing, debugging and evaluation
 Note: on Windows, use Git Bash, on Linux, use your usual terminal.